Divorce Checklist — Preparing to File for Your Divorce in California

 The divorce rate in the United States is alarmingly high, with over 40% of the marriages in the country ending up in divorce.
 Many couples still use traditional means of filing a divorce i.e. lawyers and mediators.
 However, a lot of couples today choose to represent and prepare divorce documents themselves.
 This can be quite frustrating; especially on top of the emotional upheaval they are going through due to the breakup of their marriage, change of financial circumstances and shifting parental roles.

-Before you start the divorce process, make sure you have the following documents;
+Before starting the divorce proceedings, ensure you have the following essential documents:

 • Copies of all licenses